-My girlfriend owns an old typewriter which one day suddenly stopped working.
-The ribbon vibrator was not moving anymore which meant that the no ink got on the page.
-On top of that many keys were jammed and did not come back down after pressing them which greatly decreased the speed of typing.
-I have never repaired a typewriter before but I was happy to try to help.
+My girlfriend owns an old typewriter which suddenly stopped working one day.
+The ink ribbon no longer moved properly when typing, so no ink was transferred onto the page.
+On top of that, many keys were jammed and did not come back after pressing them.
+In short, the typewriter was in need of care.
+Although I had never repaired one before, I was happy to try it out.

 The Issue

-A typewriter works by slamming a metal key with an embossed letter (or raised letter) on a thin ribbon that contains ink.
-The raised part of the key will pass the ink from the ribbon to the page.
-The problem is that the ink ribbon has to sit over the area you’re typing.
-But when you are typing you don’t want to do it blindly so you can’t have a ribbon cover the word you are currently writing.
-For that reason you have a mechanism that raises the ribbon in place just before the key hits the page.
-The part which does this is called the ribbon vibrator.
+A typewriter works by slamming a metal key with an embossed (raised) letter on a thin ribbon that contains ink.
+The raised part will then transfer ink from the ribbon to the page.
+A drawback of this method is that the ribbon must sit above the typing area which ultimately hides the word being typed.
+To be able to see the word there exists a mechanism that raises the ribbon in place right before the key hits the page.
+That way the word will only be shortly hidden.

 The Repair